 No two days are alike!
 A sampling of our life would include:

-Mother Angelica, of holy memory, founded the Knights on July 25, 1998.
+Mother Angelica in 1981 founded EWTN, the largest privately owned Religious Network in the world.
+In 1987, she founded her first male religious community, the Franciscan Missionaries of the Eternal Word.
+Then on July 25, 1998, she founded her second male religious community known as the Knights of the Holy Eucharist.
 It was she who gave our fledgling community its primary mission.
 Mother Angelica’s life of dedication to adoring Our Lord naturally spilled over into her founding of the Knights, and we are blessed to be part of carrying on her mission and legacy.

 St. Francis of Assisi was a man with a chivalrous heart.
 When he loved, he loved without reservation.
 As a young man, he was enthralled with the things of the world; but seized by the call of God, Francis progressed to higher things.
 Making God his only patrimony and entrusting himself to God alone, Francis stripped himself of all possessions.